 - Descriptions of residential programs for youth and adults at historic Hog Island Audubon Camp in midcoast Maine

 - Additional information about Audubon's work for wildlife conservation in Maine

-"Among the many reasons we're excited about the new visitor center is its location in Rockland," said Kevin Carley, Maine Audubon executive director.
+"Among the many reasons we're excited about the new visitor center is its location in Rockland," said Kevin Carley, former Maine Audubon executive director.
 "Now those who live in midcoast Maine and the thousands of people who visit the region every year will have a unique and convenient way to learn firsthand about Audubon 's seabird restoration projects and our work for wildlife conservation throughout the state.
 It's a great way to connect people with nature in Maine."